AfiqDan-lab/6DOF_DTPROJECT/README.md

 # 6-DOF Robotic Arm — Digital Twin

 A simulated digital twin of a 6-DOF robotic arm.
-You type a plain-English command, a language model turns it into a target, the twin plans a smooth, collision-free path, and the arm executes it — while its live state streams to a database and dashboards, and can be rendered in NVIDIA Omniverse.
+We type English command, a language model turns it into a target, the twin plans a smooth, collision-free path, and the arm executes it — while its live state streams to a database and dashboards, and can be rendered in NVIDIA Omniverse.

-Everything here runs **in simulation** (no physical robot required).
-The physical arm is a later phase; the twin and all its logic are complete.
+Everything here runs **in simulation** .

 ```
-you type a command
+type a command
   -> AI interprets it into a target (x, y, z)
   -> inverse kinematics + smooth trajectory
   -> collision check; if blocked, replan up-and-over